puppetlabs/puppet-docs/source/pdk/1.0/pdk_generating_modules.md

 After you generate a module, validate and test the module _before_ you add classes or write new code in it.
 This allows you to verify that the module files and directories were correctly created.

 PDK does not generate any classes at module creation.
-You'll generate new classes with the `pdk new class` command, which creates a class manifest and a test template file for the class.
-When you run this command, PDK creates a class manifest and a test template file for the class.
+You'll create new classes with the `pdk new class` command, which creates a class manifest, with the naming convention. `class_name.pp`.
+The exception to this is for a module's main class, which you create with the same name as the module, resulting in a manifest named `init.pp`.

+PDK also creates a test template file for the class.
 You can then write tests in this template to validate your class's behavior.

-If your new class should take parameters, you can specify them, along with the parameter's data type and values, on the command line when you generate your class.
-You can provide any number of parameters on the command line.

 Related topics: